azurenoops/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 ---
 published: false                        # Optional.
 Set to true to publish the workshop (default: false)
 type: workshop                          # Required.
-title: Product Hands-on Lab - Platform Engineering with Backstage # Required.
+title: Product Hands-on Lab - Platform Engineering with Backstage and Azure Kubernetes Service # Required.
 Full title of the workshop
-short_title: Platform Engineering with Backstage      # Optional.
+short_title: Platform Engineering with Backstage and Azure Kubernetes Service     # Optional.
 Short title displayed in the header
 description: This workshop will cover the topic of platform engineering using   # Required.
 level: intermediate                     # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 authors:                                # Required.
 You can add as many authors as needed